alirezarpi/air-net-led/README.md

 # air-net-led
 **It's simple..**

-You wont need to run pings to see if you have Internet Access, because:
+You wont need to run pings and stuff to see if you have Internet access, because:

 Airplane LED **ON** = No Internet Access